United States

 Conclusion

-The Selkirk Rex rewards almost everything asked of a companion cat: it is beautiful in an original, tactile way; it is patient with children; it is genuinely affectionate; and it is healthy by the standards of newer breeds.
-Pick one up and run your fingers through the ringlets, and it becomes immediately clear why this cat has developed such a devoted following in the relatively short time since Miss DePesto curled her way into the world on the Fourth of July 1987.
+The Selkirk Rex delivers on almost everything asked of a companion cat: it is beautiful in an original, tactile way; it is patient with children; it is affectionate; and it is healthy by the standards of newer breeds.
+Its devoted following has grown steadily in the relatively short time since Miss DePesto curled her way into the world on the Fourth of July 1987 — and the appeal is easy to understand the first time you run your fingers through those ringlets.

 Key Characteristics